Anchor-Protocol/anchor-docs/protocol/anchor-token-anc.md

 #### Excess Yield

-Excess yield over the target deposit rate from borrow interest payement is accumulated to the yield reserve.
+Excess yield over the target deposit rate from borrow interest payment is accumulated in the yield reserve.

 #### Collateral Liquidation Fees